The Love Fridge Chicago: Contributors

 To be able to host a fridge, you must own a fridge, own property to place a fridge, and have electricity for the fridge to be running.
 If all of these components are obtained, an interested party may contact The Love Fridge, Chicago directly to start the process of hosting a fridge.
 Not all fridges are in collaboration with just one business or organization, some fridges are in partnership with several organizations & companies that can also provide a fridge and or power to it.
 When maintaining the fridges, community members and other volunteers will act as fridge managers, which entails conducting daily fridge evaluations to make sure the refrigerators are stocked and running smoothly.

 Donation Guidelines

 The Love Fridge has food donation guidelines, allowing sealed packages of fruit, vegetables, and dairy products like cheese or milk, pastries, bread, and fresh eggs that have a visible expiration date.
 The Love Fridge does not accept donations of alcoholic beverages, raw meat, raw fish, or foods that do not have a visible expiration date.

 Current Fridge Hosts

-Currently, there are 17 fridges located throughout the Chicago metropolitan area.
+Currently, there are 16 fridges located throughout the Chicago metropolitan area.

-List of current partners with The Love Fridge, Chicago:
+List of current fridges with The Love Fridge, Chicago: